Participants brainstorm solutions at the 8th GLF Investment Case Symposium. Photo: Gokul Rajendran/Climate Entertainment

 The first, a five-year Climate Nexus Investment Program vested with EUR 320 million, “will take an integrated approach, connecting climate with nature, with communities, science and finance to drive a fair, inclusive and sustainable transition.”

-What’s more, Luxembourg and the GLF are also co-developing the Rio Changemakers Initiative, “a science-guided, AI-enabled global marketplace designed to accelerate sustainable investment in climate biodiversity, land and community solutions.”
+What’s more, Luxembourg and the GLF are also co-developing the Rio Changemakers Initiative, “a bold, inclusive and science-guided initiative designed to unlock private investment across climate, biodiversity, land and community… powered by AI and rooted in partnership.”

 With less than 15 percent of climate and nature finance currently reaching local actors, this new initiative will address this funding gap by leveraging AI to match investors and funds with community-led projects worldwide.